Nabcellent/chartisan/docs/docs/guide/render_charts.md

 Laravel charts can be used without any rendering on the PHP side.
 Meaning it can be used and server as an API endpoint.
 There's no need to modify the configuration files or the chart to do such.

-However, if you do not plan to develop the front-end as a SPA or in a different application and can use the laravel Blade syntax, you can then use the `@chart` helper to create charts.
+However, if you do not plan to develop the front-end as an SPA or in a different application and can use the laravel Blade syntax, you can then use the `@chartisan` helper to create charts.

-Keep in mind that you still need to import Chartisan and it's front-end library of your choice as explained in the [Chartisan](https://chartisan.dev) docs.
-The `@chart` blade helper does accept a string containing the chart name to get the URL of.
+Keep in mind that you still need to import Chartisan, and it's front-end library of your choice as explained in the [Chartisan](https://chartisan.dev) docs.
+The `@chartisan` blade helper does accept a string containing the chart name to get the URL of.
 The following example can be used as a guide:

 ```html